 The US website runs a “fashion blogger program” to fuel its huge popularity on social media (7.8 million followers on Instagram alone).

 “Do you want clothings absolutely for FREE?
 Are you looking for long term sponsorship?” they ask.
 “Then don’t hesitate to send us an email to introduce your thought about fashion, your blog website or youtube channel for us.
 You may get free clothing that is worth US$40 to US$200 every month!”
 Shein promises.

 Having been around for eight years, the brand has now reached such a level of fame it is promoted by celebrities like American actress Madelaine Petsch, from Netflix series Riverdale, with over 16 million followers on Instagram.

 She recently shared a beautifully shot video in which she is pictured walking around a luxurious countryside estate wearing a series of Shein summer looks.

-Last month, Shein launched a pop-up shop in Paris, widely applauded by the local press.
+Shein previously launched a pop-up shop in Paris, widely applauded by the local press.
 Paulette magazine and Cosmopolitan both wrote praiseworthy reviews celebrating the brand as a ‘size inclusive label’ (Shein caters up to 4XL) offering fashionable garments for less.
 A reputation the retailer has been polishing for months by opening pop-up stores in other French cities like Lyon, Bordeaux and Marseille.

 Independent voices in the French media such as Adaptation Magazine offer another point of view, calling the brand ‘old fashioned” and confronting its marketing strategy based on 100 per cent visual appeal.
 In her article entitled “Why we will never buy from Shein?”, fashion journalist, consultant and blogger, Estelle Surbranche calls out fashion influencers endorsing the brand on social media and attending its fashion show in Paris.